lightning/bolts/02-peer-protocol.md

 - The `feerate` for the transaction is known.
 - The `dust_limit` for the transaction is known.
-- The `nLocktime` for the transaction has been negotiated, or is established via convention.
+- The `nLocktime` for the transaction is known.
 - The transaction version is 2.

 ### Fee Responsibility